 SPECIFICATIONS: The fishery managers recommend cessation of within day load shaping operations at Dworshak Dam.
+Any future daily1 load-shaping operations at Dworshak Dam should not be implemented until after coordination with the fish managers has occurred to address concerns and reach consensus on future operations.

 JUSTIFICATION: Within day load shaping operations at Dworshak Dam were implemented January 25 - 29, 2021 (Attachment 1) with likely impacts to treaty and non-treaty fisheries, ESA-listed juvenile fall Chinook, hatchery operations, and riverine ecological function.
 Daily load shaping operations occur when water releases through turbines are minimized during periods of low power demand (market value), typically nighttime, and subsequently increased when demand (market value) is high, typically daytime.
-Daily load shaping operations have not been implemented at Dworshak dam since 1986 and consideration for contemporary use was not coordinated with Fishery Managers.
+Daily load shaping operations have been used infrequently at Dworshak Dam and were last implemented in 20112.
+Consideration for contemporary use was not coordinated with Fishery Managers.